ANSANJAY/LinuxMemoryManagement/MemoryBasics/5_User Space Virtual Address Space/README.md

    - Shrinks when memory is deallocated, e.g., via `free()`.

 5. **Stack**:
-   - Used for function call management.
+   - Used for **function call management.**
+   - Stores
+      - local variables,
+      - return addresses,
-   - Stores local variables, return addresses, and does the bookkeeping for function calls and returns.
+      - and does the bookkeeping for function calls and returns.
-   - Grows downwards (towards lower addresses).
+   - **Grows downwards (towards lower addresses)**
    - It's automatically resized by the system, but there are limits to prevent excessive consumption of memory.

 6. **Command-Line Arguments and Environment Variables**: